 The Mental Health Needs Assessment was a self-report survey for clergy and laity conducted between April to August 2021 to properly identify the mental health needs of our people.
 We collected over 1600 responses that represented a majority of the Orthodox Christian jurisdictions in the US.
-A comprehensive report of survey findings will be published in the months ahead.
+The comprehensive report of survey findings is available in PDF format.
 Read more »

 The Assembly of Bishops offers the following reports and maps on Orthodox Christianity in America organized by year of publication.
 Along with the following research summaries, the full reports are available in PDF format.

 There are eighty Orthodox Christian monasteries in the USA which represent great variety of ethnic and liturgical traditions.
 In fact, America is, probably, the only place in the world where - within the same country - one can visit Greek, Russian, Romanian, Serbian Orthodox monasteries and experience their different 'ethnic' liturgical styles, worship practices, church architecture, musicology and iconography.
 Read more »

 Fast Questions and Fast Answers about the Geography of Orthodoxy in America is the second essay in a group of mini-reports about Orthodox Church life in America.
 Surprising, stimulating, and, at the same time, important facts about the geographic distribution of Orthodox parishes and church members in America are discussed in this essay.
 Read more »